International CMR Consignment Note:

 - Logistics/Haulier firms or Freight Forwarders – just make sure it’s the UN-aligned format

 - HMRC (UK Government site)

 - Online Export Documentation platforms (such as EdgeCTP featured above)

-Additionally, you can use an online solution such as edgectp.com to help you generate paper and electronic versions of the International Consignment Note, just remember to use the free 30-day trial to see how you get on first.
+Additionally, you can use an online solution such as edgectp.com to help you generate paper and electronic versions of the International CMR Consignment note, just remember to use the free 30-day trial to see how you get on first.